DataDog/kics/documentation/rules/terraform/gcp/cloud_storage_anonymous_or_publicly_accessible.md

 ### Description

- Cloud Storage Buckets configured with anonymous or public access create significant security risks by allowing anyone on the internet to access potentially sensitive data.
-When 'allUsers' is included in IAM bindings, it grants access to anyone, while 'allAuthenticatedUsers' grants access to anyone with a Google account, both creating overly permissive access controls that violate the principle of least privilege.
+ Cloud Storage Buckets configured with anonymous or public access pose significant security risks by allowing anyone on the internet to access potentially sensitive data.
+Including `allUsers` in IAM bindings grants access to anyone, while `allAuthenticatedUsers` grants access to any Google account holder.
+Both violate the principle of least privilege.

 Insecure configuration example:
 ```